Brentwood Community Resource Centre

 Brentwood is one of the fastest growing and most diverse communities in the lower mainland.
 The Brentwood Community Resource Centre is a gathering place where people of all ages and backgrounds are empowered to reach their full potential.

 Located in the heart of Burnaby, the Brentwood Community Resource Centre will provide support and resources to meet the diverse needs of the community.
-We offer programs for children & families, seniors and newcomers, such as:
+We offer programs for individuals, families, seniors and newcomers, such as:

 - Baby and me programs

 - Drop-in playtime for families with young children

 - Recreation Credit to use Parks and Rec. facilities